 Information about the licensee and its credit representatives

 Subject to meeting credit criteria, we are able to assist you to obtain loans and leases for you from a broad range of lenders and lessors through our Broker Group.
-Our Broker Group does not require us to recommend any particular lender and our Broker Group does not set any quotas or obligations on us relating to recommending any particular lender.

 The following are the Top 6 residential lenders and 67% of business written in the previous